 Open your blinds and curtains.
 Let the natural light into your home.
 Light those pretty candles every evening.
 Add those fairy lights to your windows.

 Take a break from the constant go-go-go nature of our modern-day lives and invite a little bit of dreamy slow living into your life.
-These books provide plenty of slow living ideas without necessarily needing you to give up the big life.
+If the concept of slow living is very new to you, check out these books – they provide plenty of slow-living ideas without necessarily advocating giving up the big life.

 8| Wear clothes that make you feel good

 No matter what your size or shape, you deserve to wear clothes that make you feel your very best.
 Choose fabrics that feel good on your skin.
 Go for cuts that make you feel more confident and put together.
 Don’t put off buying/wearing flattering clothes for *that time after you reached your goal weight*.
 Dress up for yourself.
 You don’t always have to wait for a special occasion to dress well, or put on your favorite outfit.